 In Gropa e Erenikut I camped in a garden.
 There should be a mountain hut, but I believe it’s pretty far of route.
 The hotel wasn’t exactly my kind of place.
 Hidden in the forest with too many men, standing way too close, asking too many questions without listening.
 I just wanted a beer.
 No, no food.
 No, no room.
 Just beer.
 Please.

 The last stage to Koshare started great.
 With the Albanian Alps on the right the path slowly descended.
-This was it, I realized.
+This was it, I realised.
 This was the Via Dinarica in Kosovo.
 Although my hike around the Balkans isn’t finished, these impressive peaks would soon disappear to the background.
 The trail went into the forest where a totally different feeling took me over.
 Traces of the recent war are visible in this part of Kosovo.
 Graveyards, memorials and mines.
 Impossible to not let that get to you.
-The memorial at Koshares isn’t finished yet, but nevertheless it makes you quiet.
+The memorial at Koshare isn’t finished yet, nevertheless it makes you quiet.
+It made me quiet.
 All those names, it’s so so sad and stupid.